Pakistan Premier League

-The Pakistan Premier League (PPL; پاکستان پریمیئر لیگ) is a Pakistani semi-professional league for men's football clubs.
-The top tier of the Pakistan football league system, the PPL operates on a system of promotion and relegation with the PFF League.
-The league has remained inactive since the 2018–19 season.
+The Pakistan Premier League (PPL; پاکستان پریمیئر لیگ) was the top tier of the Pakistani football league system from 2004 to 2021.
+It operated on a system of promotion and relegation with the PFF League.
+The league was held regularly from 2004 until 2015, when a crisis within the Pakistan Football Federation led to the suspension of domestic football competitions.
+After a three-year hiatus, the league returned for the 2018–19 season.
+A subsequent 2021–22 season was launched but was later cancelled and declared null and void.

-Since inception of the Pakistan Premier League in 2004, four clubs have won the title: Khan Research Laboratories (5), WAPDA (4), Pakistan Army (2) and K-Electric (1).
+During the league's existence, four clubs won the title: Khan Research Laboratories (5), WAPDA (4), Pakistan Army (2) and K-Electric (1).

 History

 Origins

 The National Football Championship served as the highest level football competition from 1948 to 2003, held on knock-out basis and a closed format competition rather than league system.
-Parallel to the championship, many separate amateur regional leagues with promotion and relegation featuring clubs were also held, like Dhaka League, Karachi Football League, Lahore Football League, or Quetta Football League.

-The roots of national level football league in Pakistan trace back to 1992, when under the tenure of PFF General Secretary Hafiz Salman Butt, the 1992–93 and 1993–94 seasons of National Football Championship were contested in a league-style format rather than as a knockout competition, becoming Pakistan's first ever national league format competition.
+The origins of national league football in Pakistan can be traced to 1992, when under the tenure of PFF General Secretary Hafiz Salman Butt, the 1992–93 and 1993–94 seasons of National Football Championship were contested in a league-style format rather than as a knockout competition, becoming Pakistan's first ever national league format competition.
 Sponsored as the National Lifebuoy A-Division Football Championship, the tournament ran across several months and introduced a system of promotion and relegation with the second-tier National Lifebuoy B-Division Football Championship.
 The A-Division titles were won by Pakistan Airlines (1992–93) and Pakistan Army (1993–94), while the B-Division was won by Crescent Textile Mills (1992), National Bank (1993), and Frontier Scouts (1994).

 The experiment lasted only two seasons.
-Following Butt’s removal from office in 1994, the competition reverted to its previous knockout format.
+Following Butt's removal from office in 1994, the competition reverted to its previous knockout format.